Perfect Options to Pet-proof Your Rental Property

 Get Heavy-duty Curtains

-Try to avoid plastic shades and fabric curtains when thinking about your apartment's blinds.
+When considering your apartment's blinds, avoid plastic shades and fabric curtains.
 Cats tend to play with these materials, resulting in scratches and holes.
 Instead, get heavy-duty curtains for your windows.
 These should be thick enough to resist pet claws and damage.
 They may also come with short drawstrings to help prevent pets and children from messing with them.

 Install Baby Gates

-Baby gates are an important tool to pet-proof your apartment.
-You can use them to keep pets and children away from certain areas of the house, helping you protect your furniture and other areas of your property.
+Baby gates are an important tool for pet-proofing your apartment.
+They can keep pets and children away from certain areas of the house, helping you protect your furniture and other areas of your property.
 They are also useful for keeping pets from accessing certain parts of the house, such as balconies and staircases, minimizing the chances of accidents.

 Secure Your Apartment From Pets With ExactEstate